Memory System

 This prevents cross-channel collisions when numeric IDs overlap.
 Existing databases are migrated automatically at startup.
 Structured memories also store chat_channel and external_chat_id for easier debugging.

-Reflector (structured memories)
+Reflector (structured memories + triples)

 A background process that automatically extracts and persists structured memories from conversations — independently of the main chat loop.